avular-robotics/avular-gpio/README.md

 GPIO.add_event_detect(channel, GPIO.RISING, callback=callback_fn)
 ```

-More than one callback can also be added if required as follows:
+You can also add multiple callbacks if required, as follows:

 ```python
 def callback_one(channel):